Mike Lucky

-Michael Thomas Lucky (born November 23, 1975) is a former American football tight end in the National Football League for the Dallas Cowboys.
+Michael Thomas Lucky (born November 23, 1975) is an American former professional football tight end in the National Football League (NFL) for the Dallas Cowboys.
 He played college football at the University of Arizona.

-Early years
+Early life

 Lucky was born in Antioch, California where he played in Antioch Youth Football.
 He attended Antioch High School.
 As a junior, he tallied 17 receptions for 350 yards and 5 touchdowns, while receiving second-team All-Bay Valley Athletic honors.